-I’ve been learning a lot of Reactive Extensions (Rx) lately, and in the spirit of learning I decided to share some 984368initial thoughts on the concepts and give a very light overview.
+I’ve been learning a lot of Reactive Extensions (Rx) lately, and in the spirit of learning I decided to share some initial thoughts on the concepts and give a very light overview.
 Rx is very deep, but hopefully this article gives you an initial understanding and examples to solidify the knowledge.

 If you haven’t heard of Rx before, I highly recommend reading Erik Meijer’s blog post in which he describes an alternate way of thinking about events.
 In short, he describes events (mouse clicks, keyboard events) as a stream of data.
 Think of an array where you have a list of items but with the added element of time in between each item.
 For example, as your mouse moves it creates a stream of coordinates.
 (The dots represent time passing)